Confused and in Need of Clarification?

 We would like to provide you with some immediate answers to relieve the initial stress that the mountain of questions your difficult situation has generated.

-The personal injury team at Himelfarb Proszanski has successfully handled hundreds of slip and fall cases.
+The personal injury team at Himelfarb Proszanski has successfully handled thousands of slip and fall cases.
 Here we are sharing answers to some of the questions people approaching us on slip and fall cases are asking most frequently.
+There are recent amendments to the Occupiers’ Liability Act that can wipe out your claim if your fall is due to ice and/or snow.
+It is imperative to contact a lawyer immediately to determine what type of case you have and to meet any notice requirements.

 Please do not hesitate to get in touch (via phone, live chat support, or contact form) if you need any more precision, if anything is not clear enough, or if you feel you need any additional assistance or legal advice.